nights192/fast_pack/README.md

 ## Usage:
 Leveraging FastPack is fairly painless; to begin atlasing your mesh, you need only:

+0. Ensure that the Python "Pillow" library is installed onto Blender's Python install.
+(Will be done automatically in the future.)
 1. Select all of the objects you intend to atlas together.
 2. Open your sidebar.
 3. Navigate to the "FastPack" section.